andrewchungxam/2019MiddlewareBotTemplate/README.md

 ConversationData, CounterData, UserProfile are essentially models that define the data we care about as C# classes.
 We'll use these models as we keep track of the state of the Bot.
 As we mentioned, there are 3 different methods to keep track of state in the Bot.
 The first two add the class CounterData as a property to the official storage class called ConversationData.
 The third (more complicated) method subclasses BotState to create an analogous class to the official storage classes defined in the Bot framework - ie. ConversationData and UserProfile; this class is called CounterState.

-Comment out the contents of all Middleware (if you just pulled the code down from the repo - this should be how it is already preset.)Y  ou'll see the normal Echo + counter behavior with each interaction adding one count to the displayed counter.
+Comment out the contents of all Middleware (if you just pulled the code down from the repo - this should be how it is already preset.)
+You'll see the normal Echo + counter behavior with each interaction adding one count to the displayed counter.
 This behavior has been added in EchoBot.cs.
 TemplateMiddleware and TemplateMiddleware2 are similiar to what we saw in the original MiddlewareBot - uncomment out any lines later to see how it interacts with the rest of the project.

 You'll notice the method TranslateMessageActivityAsync.
 If you look at this method what it is doing is taking the Activity message and then appending to it "+ by Middleware 3".
 Run the bot - and you'll notice it's affect as you interact with the bot.